 Our aim is to free accountants up to provide more services their clients value.
 With very little effort both parties can concentrate on the hard stuff, eliminating the mundane and repetitive.
 The objective is that accountants can provide more of the valuable services or expand their client portfolio.

 We’ve engaged closely with customers from the beginning and it’s meant we’ve created a product that they love.
 In the same way, partnering with the accounting community on our accountant tools is really important.

 Elaine Clark, the founder of Cheapaccounting.co.uk, is one of our key advisors.
 Elaine is supporting with development of tools for independent accountants and networks like hers.
 We’re also very excited to be working with Tony and the ICPA.

 The Coconut product today is a current account for sole traders and limited companies that they can open in just a few minutes from their phone, available on iOS and Android.

 Coconut gives self-employed business owners guidance about the tax rules, categorises their income and expenses, and gives (sole traders) a forecast of their tax bill.
-It also has a receipt capture, and an invoicing tool, which will match off invoices automatically to the payments into the account.
+It also has an invoicing tool, which will match off invoices automatically to the payments into the account.

 Alongside our customer accounts, we’ve built the Coconut Accountant Portal.
 This gives accountants a window into the transactions their clients are making on their Coconut accounts, in real-time.
 You can see transactions, receipts and notes in a really accessible format.
 You can also download them easily, and soon you’ll be able to edit them as needed.
 We also want accountants to be able to communicate with the client through the portal to make the bookkeeping process much more efficient.

-Our aim is to develop the next generation of tools that really help accountants service their self-employed clients easier, and more profitably.
+Our aim is to develop the next generation of tools that really help accountants service their clients.
 If you’d like to get involved, have a chat or just want more information, please get in touch by going to getcoconut.com/accountants